 Even if they are amenable to the idea of starting a business, their next comment is, “But I do not know what business to start.”
 Deciding and determining what business to start is a huge stumbling block for many.
 There are simply too many existing businesses to choose from that they don’t know which one will work and which one will work for them.
 Or they may want to create something totally new, but they have no idea what that is.
 Some simply have not found an opportunity worth pursuing.

 10. Fear of selling.

 Whether you have a service-oriented business or producing a product, being in business means selling.
-Unfortunately, there are many people who don’t know, or even like to sell.
-They are intimidated with the whole process of selling, especially during negotiations.
+Unfortunately, there are many people who don’t know how to sell.
+They are intimidated by the whole process of selling, especially during negotiations.
 They don’t think they have the gift of glib excellent salesmen are supposed to have.
 They fear rejection, especially in terms of prospecting clients.

 11. Need the security of a steady paycheck.

 Starting a business can be a roller coaster ride: sometimes you’re up and sometimes you’re down.
 This means that there might be days of plenty, but also days when cashflow is extremely tight especially during a down economy.
 There are people who cannot live with the downs and ups of running a business, and instead prefer the stability and security of a job and a regular paycheck.

 They have no big ambitions for themselves.
 They are content to live their lives peacefully, calmly without any stress brought about by starting a business.
 They have no profit motive.
 And if money is a motivator, they feel that they can get it from their current jobs working within an organization, instead of spearheading one.

 - Disciplined Entrepreneurship: 24 Steps to a Successful Startup

 - The Entrepreneur Mind: 100 Essential Beliefs, Characteristics, and Habits of Elite Entrepreneurs